Skip to main content

 await this.proxy.*

-Working with proxy
+Working with proxies

 .next()

-Change the proxy to the next one, the old proxy will no longer be used for the current request
+Change the proxy to the next one; the old proxy will no longer be used for the current request

 .ban()